awodey/awodey.github.io/index.md

 ## Lectures

-- [A Higher Effective Topos](/talks/CT2025.pdf)  Slides from a talk at the conference _Category Theory 2025_.
+- [A Higher Effective Topos](/talks/CT2025.pdf)  Joint work with Mathieu Anel and Redi Barton.
+Slides from a talk at the conference _Category Theory 2025_.

 - [Toward the Effective 2-Topos](/talks/Eff2_Manchester.pdf) Slides from a talk at the conference _Categorical Logic and Higher Categories_ held in Manchester in December 2024.

-- [Algebraic type theory](/talks/ATT_CT2024.pdf) Slides from a talk at the conference _Category Theory 2024_.

 - [What is HoTT?](/talks/AwodeyHIM2024.pdf) Slides from a talk for the Hausdorff Institute for Mathematics program _Prospects of Formal Mathematics_ in May 2024.
 [HIM video](https://www.mathematics.uni-bonn.de/him/video-recordings/tp_2024_02_school_video/school_on_formal_mathematics#speaker2)

 <details open>
 <summary>more...</summary>

+- [Algebraic type theory](/talks/ATT_CT2024.pdf) Slides from a talk at the conference _Category Theory 2024_.

 - [Cartesian cubical model categories](/talks/CT2023.pdf) Slides from a talk at the conference _Category Theory 2023_.